rpalovics/Alpenglow/docs/source/getting_started/3-five_minute_tutorial.rst

 Five minute tutorial
 ====================

-In this tutorial we are going to learn the basic concepts of using Alpenglow by evaluation various baseline models on real world data and building a simple combined model.
+In this tutorial we are going to learn the basic concepts of using Alpenglow by evaluating various baseline models on real world data and then building a simple combined model.

 The data
 --------

 You can find the dataset [todo].
 This is a processed version of the 30M dataset [todo], where we

-- only kept users above a certain activity threshold
+- only keep users above a certain activity threshold
-- only kept the first events of listening sessions
+- only keep the first events of listening sessions
-- recoded the items so they represent artists instead of tracks
+- recode the items so they represent artists instead of tracks

 Let's start by importing the csv using pandas.